buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/PropertySets/Pset_CableCarrierSegmentTypeCommon.md

 # Pset_CableCarrierSegmentTypeCommon

-Common properties for cable carrier segments.
-HISTORY: Added in IFC4.
+Common properties for cable carrier segments.<!-- end of definition --> HISTORY: Added in IFC4.